The Ultimate Guide to Metals

 The colour of gold is determined by the kinds of metal alloys included in the gold and their percentages.

 Yellow gold generally accrues its glow from a very specific combination of reddish copper and greenish silver alloys.
+The higher the gold content, generally the more yellow the colour.
+For instance, 18k yellow gold is noticeably a brighter yellow tone, while 14k and 10k yellow gold is a softer, wamer tone.

 Rose gold, similar to yellow gold, uses the reddish hue of copper alloy among other metals to give it its rich blush colour.
+In the case of rose gold, 14k and 10k rose gold are a brighter, rosier colour, while 18k rose gold is a more muted tone.

 Gold is ranked 2.5-3 on the Mohs Scale of Hardness, where diamonds are ranked 10 as the hardest minerals on earth.